Dhruv-Patil-1720/Jungle-Matrix/README.md

 ## Winning the Game
 🎉 Hoorah!
 You've won the game when you successfully remember and match all 64 tiles from 1 to 64.
 Master the jungle matrix, beat your high score, and emerge as the true jungle champion!

+## Contribution
+Contributions are welcome!
+If you'd like to contribute to Jungle Matrix, feel free to:

+- Report issues or bugs
+- Suggest new features or improvements
+- Submit pull requests

 ## References
 logo font -> https://fontmeme.com/
 buttons -> https://pngtree.com/freepng/